XoopsDocs/xmf-cookbook/en/book/random/README.md

 ## Random

 The `Xmf\Random` class produces random strings for use as tokens or keys.
-While these methods have controling parameters, the default values were carefully researched and selected.
+While these methods have controlling parameters, the default values were carefully researched and selected.
 If you need the control, please refer to the source code, and the documentation of the supporting [RandomLib library](https://github.com/ircmaxell/RandomLib).